Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Sacre-Coeur Basilica| ©Superchilum

-The typical alternative to enjoy Easter has more to do with the sense of taste than with the sense of sight.
+On the other hand, the typical alternative to enjoy Easter has more to do with the sense of taste than the sense of sight.
 I'm talking about the famous chocolate eggs and bunnies typical of this festive season.
 Paris is a city of pastries and its streets are lined with hundreds of patisseries offering these chocolate delicacies.
+If you have a sweet tooth, booking a tour of Paris's patisseries can be a great idea too, can't it?

 Paris by Bike| ©TRAVELBLOG